pointcache/UnityEditorSnippets/README.md

 * **Pause**
 * **Collapse Project hotkey** - collapses all contents of the project window
-* **Collapse Hierarchy hotkey** - collapses hierarchy (scenes become uncollapsed, whoever works with multiscene fix this)
+* **Collapse Hierarchy hotkey** - collapses hierarchy (scenes become uncollapsed, whoever works with multiscene fix this) *Tip - if you collapsed but still have object selected, hover over hierarchy and press F - it will select and expand hierarchy to currently selected object.

 ## GameObject (found in gameobject context menu)
 * **Create Parent** - creates parent for the selected gameobject in scene.